 - Cookie-cutter method – Who said brownies had to be square?
 Don’t be a square.
-Step out of the (square) box and consider using fun cookie cutter shapes instead.
-It’s best to heat cookie cutters in hot water before use and clean after each cut.
+Step out of the (square) box and consider using fun cookie-cutter shapes instead.
+It’s best to heat cookie cutters in hot water before use and clean them after each cut.

 It is important to use the proper technique when using a knife (whether it’s hot, plastic, or coated with cooking spray).
 To do so, press the blade into the brownie.
 Use the markers you made earlier to decide where you should make your cut.

 Then, drag the blade back in a single motion.
 Avoid using the seesaw method, as this can cause a big mess and destroy your professional-looking brownies.